maim-lain/schooloflust/patreonpatch.md

 <br>

 [**DOWNLOAD LINK (MEGA)**](https://i.lensdump.com/i/8Xp6ub.jpg)
-*(Link removed because the developers are assholes who hate their fans)*

 <br>

+Link [has been removed](https://github.com/github/dmca/blob/master/2018/2018-07-09-LawinaEntertainment.md) because the developers are assholes who hate their fans.
 I do not have a download for the patch and I cannot upload it, sorry.
 Send your (strongly worded) complaints here: contact@bonergames.com

 <br>
 <br>